 Minden staff to probe rodenticide use

-by James Matthews Minden Hills will take a close look at how rodenticides are used on municipal property.
+By James Matthews, Local Journalism Initiative Reporter Minden Hills will take a close look at how rodenticides are used on municipal property.
 The issue was brought to the fore during the council's Jan.
-12 public meeting.
-Allison Hansen, a…
+12 public…

 Native plant sale plants seeds for spring